-The direct competitor to the KLX110, the Honda CRF110F has a 109cc air cooled 4 stroke that produces 7.2 HP and 6.5 lbs-ft of torque, through a four speed transmission with automatic clutch.
+The direct competitor to the KLX110R, the Honda CRF110F has a 109cc air-cooled 4 stroke that produces 7.2 HP and 6.5 lb-ft of torque, through a four-speed transmission with an automatic clutch.
 Where the CRF110F differs from the Kawasaki is that the power comes on very quickly at low revs, allowing for excellent drive out of corners and over obstacles.

 #1: Yamaha TT-R110E

-As well, the engine borrows technology from the YZ125 motocross bike, with a lightweight crank, the Yamaha power valve system, and digital ignition to get the most power all the time from the engine.
-And when that power unit is attached to the full aluminum frame, the bike is hilariously agile, able to weave between trees on a twisty section of trail as if they were not even there.
+The engine borrows technology from the YZ125 motocross bike, with a lightweight crank, the Yamaha power valve system, and digital ignition to get the most power all the time from the engine.
+When that power unit is attached to the full aluminum frame the bike is hilariously agile, able to weave between trees on a twisty section of trail as if they were not even there.
 The only downside is that the ground clearance is 7.2 inches.

 Dirt Bikes For Kids Over 10

-These bikes are for the kid that has come through from the 80cc bikes above, or are starting riding at 10.
+These bikes are for the kid that has come through from the 80cc bikes above or is starting riding at 10.

-Each pick here is the best of its type, so instead of breaking it down into a numbered list, we simply labelled them as to what they are.
+Each pick here is the best of its type, so instead of breaking it down into a numbered list, we simply labeled them as to what they are.

 Best Beginner Dirt Bike: Honda CRF125F Big Wheel

 The Honda CRF125F Big Wheel is a bike that is meant for those that start riding later in their preteens.
-It has the same four speed transmission with automatic clutch that the CRF110F has, however it has a larger, 125cc air cooled 4 stroke with fuel injection, it produces a respectable 8.9 HP and 7.5 lbs-ft of torque.
+It has the same four-speed transmission with automatic clutch that the CRF110F has, however it has a larger, 125cc air-cooled 4 stroke with fuel injection producing a respectable 8.9 HP and 7.5 lb-ft of torque.

-The big point of the Big Wheel is, well, the wheels.
-This is a full on trail, dirt, and beginner adventure bike, with 10.5 inches of ground clearance, a 30 inch seat height, and full range suspension with 6 inches of travel at the front and an impressive 6.6 inches at the rear.
-It also features a motocross derived steel diamond frame for rigidity and durability, and has a full front disc brake for incredible stopping power.
+The big point of the Big Wheel is, well, the bigger wheels.
+This is a full-on trail, dirt, and beginner adventure bike, with 10.5 inches of ground clearance, a 30-inch seat height, and full range suspension with 6 inches of travel at the front and an impressive 6.6 inches at the rear.
+It also features a motocross-derived steel diamond frame for rigidity and durability and has a full-front disc brake for incredible stopping power.